A simple PHP based blogging platform.

 This guide walks through creating a social media style Notes feed in Pure Blog — short, titleless posts displayed as cards on a dedicated /notes page.

-You will create three things:
+You will create six things:

 Step 1: Create the Notes Layout

-A custom layout is a PHP file in content/layouts/ that allows you to create post in a format that's different from Pure Blog's default offering.
+A custom layout is a PHP file in content/layouts/ that allows you to create posts in a format that's different from Pure Blog's default offering.
 When created, you will be prompted for which post type you want to create when you tap the NEW POST button in admin.
 An optional .json file alongside it gives it a friendly name in the editor.

 content/layouts/notes.php